Why Self-Discipline Is the Real Key to Losing Weight After 40

 1. Start Ridiculously Small

-Choose a habit so tiny you can’t fail — e.g., 2 minutes of stretching, one push-up, or writing one sentence.
+Choose a habit so tiny you can’t fail - e.g., 2 minutes of stretching, one push-up, two squats.

 Success at a small scale builds trust in yourself, which is the real fuel for discipline.